 You can substitute pretty much any jelly you want, but I’d stay away from ‘darker’ ones, such as blueberry or the like.
 Go for lighter colors.
 And don’t be afraid to use a spicy jelly such as jalapeno pepper jelly.
 You may also want to double the amount of bacon-glaze, serving any leftover glaze as a drizzle over the sliced ham when you serve it.
+Bacon-glazed spiral ham is a wonderful thing and more glaze is… more wonderful!

 - 1 7-8 pound smoked spiral ham